ajitminj/ajitminj.github.io/_posts/2021-03-07-Points-to-Remember.md

 29. Changing the scale of the data does not affect the distribution as scaling just changes the range of the data.
 30. Why do we need to combine sparse classes?
 - To reduce the no. of categories.
+31. What is binning?
+- Binning or discretization is the process of transforming numeric variables into categorical.